Edward Lyon Buchwalter: Servicemen

-Rank of captain
+Rank of Captain

 He was promoted to captain on June 22, 1864.
 From Vicksburg, during the month of October 1864, he led union forces up and along White River, a tributary of the Mississippi River, to St. Charles, Arkansas.
 While on this journey they were many times under fire.
 In the spring of 1865 Captain Buchwalter returned to Vicksburg, whence he was sent to Jackson, Mississippi.

-On March 8, 1866, he mustered out and received his honorable discharge, and after the lapse of years he has only gracious memories of his military career, with kindly feeling for those who fought for the South and for those who were soldiers of the Union.
+He was mustered out of service on March 8, 1866, and received an honorable discharge.
+Later accounts indicate that he viewed his military service positively and expressed respect for former adversaries on both sides of the American Civil War.
 His continued interest in his old comrades in arms has been vitalized by his appreciative affiliation with the Grand Army of the Republic and the military order known as the Loyal Legion.

-He was Commander of Ohio Commandery of the Military Order of the Loyal Legion of the United States, also known by its acronym MOLLUS.
+He was Commander of Ohio Commandery of the Military Order of the Loyal Legion of the United States (MOLLUS).

-His sword
+His Sword

 Upon achieving the rank of Lieutenant, Mr. Buchwalter was presented a sword that carried throughout the war and inscribed on it:

 "Presented to Lieu.'
 Edward L. Buchwalter/3rd Miss.
 Colored Vols./by his Mother".

 These swords were imported by military outfitters like Schuyler, Hartley & Graham of New York, who sold them to officers who were required to furnish their own artillery, uniforms and equipment.

 Capt.
 E.L.
-Buchwalter's sword was a non-regulation US officer’s sword known as the Peterson 75, due to its inclusion as figure 75 in Harold Peterson’s seminal work The American Sword 1775-1945.
-This class of swords is typically an iron-mounted officer’s sword and is invariably a sword imported from the Prussian cutlery center at Solingen with a maker's mark "W. Walscheid" (Wilhelm Walscheid) of Solingen, Prussia, who made a limited number of swords exclusively for export to the American market during the American Civil War and went out of business immediately after the war.
+Buchwalter's sword was a non-regulation US officer's sword known as the Peterson 75, due to its inclusion as figure 75 in Harold Peterson's seminal work The American Sword 1775–1945.
+This class of swords is typically an iron-mounted officer's sword and is invariably a sword imported from the Prussian cutlery center at Solingen with a maker's mark "W. Walscheid" (Wilhelm Walscheid) of Solingen, Prussia, who made a limited number of swords exclusively for export to the American market during the American Civil War and went out of business immediately after the war.

 His sword was marked W. WALSHEID/SOLINGEN in two lines on side of the longer than standard ricasso, and had a small brass disk impressed on the other side of the ricasso that read in an arc "PROVED".
 The blade featured a panoply of arms with a spread-winged eagle, along with a banner reading E PLURIBUS UNUM and embellished with etched floral and patriotic banners and motifs such as a drum on one side of the blade.
 The other side featured a similar foliate banner, with a large U.S. in the center.
 The wooden grip was wrapped with sharkskin and secured with seven turns of gilded copper wire that has a twisted center strand and two single flanking strands.
 The pierced iron guard featured the usual spread winged eagle with E PLURIBUS UNUM above it and "U S" below.